for Richmond Action Committee

 TRAC has received many awards for working with diverse partners to expedite completion of the Bay Trail in Richmond, e.g. the Clearwater Award by the Waterfront Center in Washington, D.C., the Metropolitan Transportation Commission’s Public Services Award, City of Richmond Community Services and Historic Preservation awards, the Association of Bay Area Governments Award For Service to Local Government and Dedication to the San Francisco Bay Trail and the American Lung Association Clean Air Award.

-• TRAC Vice Chair Bruce Brubaker is an architect experienced in project planning with PlaceWorks, an urban design and environmental planning firm in Berkeley.
+• TRAC Vice Chair Bruce Brubaker is an architect experienced in project planning with PlaceWorks, an urban design and environmental planning firm in Berkeley, and is Vice Chair of Richmond’s Point Molate Community Advisory Committee.

 • Donald Bastin, who chairs TRAC’s Interpretive Subcommittee, authored the Richmond book in the Images of America series and is on the Board of Directors of Contra Costa County Historical Society.
 He also served as Director of the Richmond Museum of History.